Stanley-Wang910/ocaml-chat/README.md

 Simple chat application between CLI client users in OCaml (goated language.
 Leverages functional programming paradigms to deal with concurrent requests and scaling.

-Project created as a part of COMP 302 Programming Languages and Paradigms at McGill.

 ## Features

 This repository allows you to build executables for both a server and a client that connects.
 Multiple clients can connect to one server instance.